-We tend to suggest shots to the clients based on their personalities and likes.
-We've shot pre-wedding with herds of cows and have stopped traffic in a High Street in the pouring rain to shoot a sassy bride!
+I tend to suggest shots to the clients based on their personalities and likes.
+I've shot pre-wedding with herds of cows, visited clients' ponies en-route to the reception and have stopped traffic in a High Street in the drizzle to shoot a sassy bride!

 What do you recommend for a rainy day wedding?

 There is usually a gap in the rain, so be flexible with regards to the day's timings.
-We bring umbrellas and the rain is an opportunity to get creative.
-We've shot in several names storms, successfully.
+I bring umbrellas and the rain is an opportunity to get creative.
+I've shot in several named storms, successfully.

 Describe how you got into photography.